A grand opening of the stadium is set for December this year

 - Lighter-coloured seating arranged closer to the roof

-Cooling it off whilst enjoying the action
+Cooling off while enjoying the action

 According to a stadium official, the temperature drops by around 10C inside the venue.